YunoHost-Apps/mediagoblin_ynh/README.md

 It is also possible to enable registration using *basic_auth* plugin too which will rely on the MediaGoblin internal authentication - and not YunoHost one.
 Both authentication mechanism will be available in that case.
-Please note that YunoHost users will have to log in through the SSO and not the ediaGoblin login page.
+Please note that YunoHost users will have to log in through the SSO and not the MediaGoblin login page.

 ## Installation